-Halloween, with all its commoditized decors, customes, and treats, might not be the first thing you think of as a ‘zero-waste holiday’.
-But it should be.
+With all its commoditized decors, costumes, and treats, you might not be thinking at first a ‘zero-waste holiday’ that it should be.
 Halloween, from its inception, was about simplicity and being down-to-earth.
-Let’s not forget amidst all the spooky cheer that this day is about remembering and respecting the dead and the supernatural.
-It’s not about the scariest costume or the sweetest candies.
+Let’s not forget amidst all the spooky cheer that this day is about remembering and respecting the dead and the supernatural and it’s not about the scariest costume or the sweetest candies.

 To be able to conduct a Zero Waste Halloween celebration, you need to plan well.
-Ditch the plastic stuffs and go back to basics.
+Ditch the plastic stuff and go back to basics.